 At PRC Rehabilitation Center, we understand that the life of every addict is almost similar but with his own unique story and past history.
 Hence, we create individualized treatment plans for every individual keeping in mind their problems and history, which is based on their physical, emotional, mental, and spiritual needs to help them achieve long-lasting recovery.

-Here is a list of things which might help you to understand addiction as a disease:
+Here is a list of things that might help you to understand addiction as a disease:

 Chronic diseases are long-lasting.
-The brain changes caused by addiction makes the addict overvalue the drug of choice over its rational consequences.
-Hence, addiction is a life-long disease which requires a lifetime management to be treated effectively as it does not have any cure.
+The brain changes caused by addiction make the addict overvalue the drug of choice over its rational consequences.
+Hence, addiction is a life-long disease that requires lifetime management to be treated effectively as it does not have any cure.

-Withdrawal symptoms and their severity ranges from person to person.
-However, groups of drugs tend to effect people in a similar manner.
+Withdrawal symptoms and their severity range from person to person.
+However, groups of drugs tend to affect people in a similar manner.
 Withdrawal symptoms are the collection of symptoms that a person develops once they reduce or stop the long-term abuse of a drug.
 These symptoms may be mild or severe like- headache, nausea, sweating, vomiting, paranoia, delusions, hallucinations, etc.

 Despite all of the above-mentioned things, we at PRC Rehabilitation Center Karachi, provide an effective treatment program for people to manage their disease and lead normal, healthy, and productive lives.